oseitutu90/java-chat-with-documents/README.md

 Using a local model allows you to keep your data on your local computer, but the quality of answers will not be as good as with OpenAI.

 Install [Ollama](https://ollama.com/) and the `llama3` model.
-Comment out the OpenAI section of `application.properties` and uncomment the Ollama section.
+Comment out the OpenAI section of `application.yaml` and uncomment the Ollama section.

 ### Optional: Embedding store (Vector DB)